In the code example below, we assume that we need to represent the following business needs:

 object has three attributes of interest:

 Note that the method is invoked for each JSON or dict received, not for each individual field.
-It means that, if the method is invoked, it can assume that common validation and processing by Zato have completed successfully, e.g. that all the non-optional fields are sure to exist at this point.
+It means that, if the method is invoked, it can assume that the common validation and processing tasks run by Zato have completed successfully, e.g. that all the non-optional fields are sure to exist at this point.

 For instance, if you send this information in a request ..